yonileibowitz/Blog/blog-posts/ingesting-nyc-taxi-rides.md

 * The process is long - It took approximately 2 days to run on my VM.
     * If you're not interested in enriching the original data set, you might as well ingest it directly from the source (like I did for the [FHV trips](#ingesting-05-billion-for-hire-vehicle-trips)).

+* If you do want to use the enriched data set, it's available in a public Azure blob storage container: https://kustosamplefiles.blob.core.windows.net/taxirides

 ---